cs1302uga/cs1302-tutorials/algo-analysis.md

    * What is the problem size?

    * What is `T(n)` if the set of key processing steps only includes print-like statements?
+     **Note:** We choose print statements as our key processing step because they take significantly longer to execute when compared to the other operations in this method (addition, assignment, array access, etc.).

    *Think about the answers to the previous two questions before reading ahead*

    **Towards a Sample Solution:**

    * What is the problem size?
      In this example, the problem size is the array length.
+We know this because the number of operations that will execute is determined by the length of the array.
+If we increase the size of `a`, that directly impacts the number of print statements that will execute.
      Therefore, let `n = a.length`.

    * What is `T(n)` if the set of key processing steps only includes print-like statements?